caiusCitiriga/Hazeline/library/README.md

 ## Offsetting the highlighted element wrapping

 Hazeline by default applies a `10px` offset around the element that it wraps.
 And it offsets the vertical alignment of the lightbox by `-10px` too.
 If you'd like to change this behaviour, you can override these offsets.
-On the `globalOptions.overlay` as well as the `dynamicOptions.overlay` you will these properties:
+On the `globalOptions.overlay` as well as the `dynamicOptions.overlay` you will find these properties:

 + `topSideWrapOffset`
 + `leftSideWrapOffset`